icupic/Tourism-Analysis-in-Montenegro/README.md

 ## Conclusion

-The analysis of the tourism industry in Montenegro from 2012 to 2022 shows that there has been a steady increase in the number of tourists visiting Montenegro every year.
-The majority of tourists are from neighboring countries, with Serbia being the top country of origin.
+The analysis of the tourism industry in Montenegro from 2012 to 2022 reveals a steady upward trend in the number of tourists visiting the country each year, with a peak in 2019.
+However, due to the COVID-19 pandemic in 2020, there was a significant dip in the number of tourists.The majority of tourists are from neighboring countries, with Serbia being the top country of origin.
 Most tourists stay in hotels or private accommodation, and the coastal municipalities are the most popular tourist destinations.

 ## Future Work